Taxation of international executives

 As a rule, it can be stated that all types of remuneration and benefits received by an individual for services rendered constitute taxable income.
 These include, but are not limited to the following:

 In Serbia, investment income (dividends and interest) and capital gains are not included in the annual tax return.
-However, they are taxed on a monthly basis.
+However, they are taxed on an earning basis.

 Spouses are taxed separately and there is no group taxation of a family unit.

 Are there any areas of income that are exempt from taxation in Serbia?
 If so, please provide a general definition of these areas.